LarryLiebovitch/PeaceMath/README.md

 	type: (return)

-NOTE: for OS10.9.5 or Linux the programs should run, but for WINDOWS you may need to change the comment in orangeclass APP:
+NOTE: for OS10.9.5 or Linux the programs should run, but for WINDOWS you may need to change the comment in tealclass.py class App:

         # self.mainloop() TO THE EXECUTABLE STATEMENT self.root.mainloop()